 On the other hand, these victims also feel a certain peace because, in the second stage, they understood that they are not crazy, like their abusers told them.
 I have seen these people remain in a deep silence, meditating on the new reality that they are beginning to live and on what it could be tomorrow.
 At this stage, victims of domestic violence need a lot of emotional support from family members and church members.
 Churches need to provide the place of safety that these people need, a shelter, a place where they are listened to and accepted unconditionally.
 It is at this stage where victims of domestic violence begin to dream of the reality in which healing and restoration is possible.

 There can be no healing without clear limits.
 Therefore, the next stage in the healing process is learning to set limits.
 But how do we set limits for a person for whom we are afraid or who is controlling?
 It is here, at this stage, where many victims give up and quit dreaming of their liberation.
 Learning to set limits in any relationship is a challenge, since we often do not know where to start or how to do it.

 There is no map or manual that can guide us in this stage because each case has its own peculiarities.
 Each victim must study how setting limits would work for him/her.
 That is why we recommend that, if needed, professional help be sought to navigate this stage.

 Throughout this process, God will be your Shepherd and you will lack nothing.
-The one who is most interested in your reaching this final stage is God, your Creator.
-He suffers when He sees you are being abused and not knowing how to defend yourself.
+The one who is most interested in you reaching this final stage is God, your Creator.
+He suffers when He sees you being abused and not knowing how to defend yourself.
 He will be by your side as a mighty giant, ready to protect you and give you the freedom you need, if you only dare to begin a new healing process.
-I am not telling you that it is something easy, but it is something possible.
+I am not telling you that this is easy, but it is possible.
 And, if at any time you need a friendly hand to help you or hold you, or maybe you need professional help, you can call me at 407-618-0212 or write to email@example.com